Honor Over Shame

 The Love Commandos

 With so many cases on the rise, the last few years has seen the rise of an NGO-activist organization called the Love Commandos.
-Their motto is ‘No More Honor Killings’.
+Their motto is ‘No More Honor Killings’, these activists have been helping young couples for the past 7 years.
 Couples who do not know their rights are educated and provided a safe haven to prevent their families from killing them.
-This group consists of lawyers, journalists, activists, etc. and these activists have been helping young couples for the past 7 years.
+This group consists of lawyers, journalists, activists, etc.

-A brief guide to how the Love Commandos guys operate:
+A brief guide to how these guys operate:

 - First, you report to the love commandos.
 This involves calling or emailing the commandos.
 The commandos give you counseling and guidance based on the situation an individual or couple is in.
 If a couple seeks to get married, then identification and age proof is required.